Skip to Content

 Tip: if seasonal opportunities are important to you, check out both Amtrak programs and destination events when you’re booking your travel.
 Often tourism and education programs will change so double check what you’re interested in before you complete your itinerary.

 From our start in King Street Station to the constantly changing scenery, the Amtrak family train travel experience is pretty fun and unusual.
-The kids totally loved the train, and as Oliver said “It’s like a moving hotel!”
-The service from our train attendant was great and for being a family who’s traveling all the time, this was a totally new type of experience!
+The kids love taking the train, and as our oldest said about the overnight train to Glacier NP “It’s like a moving hotel!”
+The service from our train attendant was great and for being a family who’s traveling all the time, this is a different type of experience than we usually choose.

 The kids really enjoyed our family cabin on Amtrak’s Empire Builder with their favorite part being looking back and forth between our windows.
 We didn’t see any bears or moose during our train travel, but we did watch an enormous sea lion as we headed north along the Puget Sound, and then countless beautiful rivers and mountains until it got dark.